*Corona Virus (Covid-19) Melbourne Updates*

 I much prefer to be down the beach in summer however the children love the beach any time of the year so it really is a great time to pack a picnic and head on down.

-Take lots of warm clothes as well as plenty of beach towles and make sure that there isn't a cold southerly blowing in from the Antartic!
+Take lots of warm clothes as well as plenty of beach towels and make sure that there isn't a cold southerly blowing in from the Antarctic!

 My tip once again is to be prepared for all contingencies.

 Melbourne Weather Forecast are usually quite accurate and if it is predicted that there will be rain then there usually is.